List of Kappa Kappa Psi chapters: Districts

-The seventh district is a de jure "International District" which would contain any chapter located outside of the United States, but there are no international chapters and therefore no practical International District.
+The seventh district is a de jure International District, which would contain any chapter located outside of the United States, but there are no international chapters and therefore no practical International District.

-Each chapter is automatically a member of the district its state is located in, unless it appeals to the National Council to join a neighboring district.
+Each chapter is automatically a member of the district its state is located, unless it appeals to the National Council to join a neighboring district.
 Only one chapter in the fraternity is not in its state's district: Zeta Lambda at Marshall University is in the North Central District, though it is located in West Virginia, which is in the Northeast District.